 The outcome of this case will determine the extent to which the Federal Energy Regulatory Commission (FERC) can regulate demand response programs in wholesale energy markets.
 These programs pay consumers for reducing their electricity consumption when demand is high, such as on hot summer days.

 For over fifteen years, FERC has worked step by step to incorporate demand response programs into the wholesale energy markets as the Commission has become increasingly convinced of the benefits such programs provide.
-The Court of Appeals’ decision could undo this long and careful process.
-We urge the Supreme Court take action to ensure that this does not come to pass.
+The D.C.
+Circuit decision could undo this long and careful process.
+The brief accordingly urges the Supreme Court to reverse the Court of Appeals’ jurisdictional decision.